đŸ”´Congress Drops New Epstein Files and Trump Drops New Bombs on Venezuela Terrorists 2025-09-03 18:11

 It's because they want to control you.

-They are fascist communist, evil, evil people.
+They are fascist communist, evil evil people.

-You have them going out of their way to praise all of these places that of course inevitably turned into a cesspool of fascism.
+You have them going out of their way to praise all of these places that, of course, inevitably turned into a cesspool of fascism.

-How did they gotten it wrong every single time, but we're supposed to believe that theoretically they'll get it right now.
+They've gotten it wrong every single time, but we're supposed to believe that theoretically they'll get it right now.

 I don't think it's theoretical.

-I think they know exactly what'll happen.
+I think they know exactly what will happen.

 And I think they want to deliver that hell to you.